 Live and historical data is available online, and can be provided to any Stonehill community member by emailing Jessa Gagne who will provide login information upon request.

-Stonehill College’s new 2.7 megawatts solar field residing on 15 acres located at the David Ames Clock Farm, will be fully operational in the spring of 2014, becoming the 11th (tied) largest solar installation on a college campus nationwide.
+Stonehill College’s new 2.7 megawatts solar field residing on 15 acres located at the David Ames Clock Farm, became fully functional on July 10, 2014, and become the 11th (tied) largest solar installation on a college campus nationwide.
 It is made up of 9,152 panels, and will generate 3.24 million kWh or 20% of our annual electrical usage.
 It is estimated that the field will save the college $3.2 million over the next 15 years.
 The College also installed solar panels on two additional buildings.
 Pole Building #2 received roof-top solar panels and is expected to generate 58,150 kWh per year and became operational on February 6, 2014.
 Pole Building #3 received roof-top solar panels and is expected to generate 85,862 kWh per year and became operational on February 25, 2014.